Schn33W0lf/24-Segment-Analog-Clock/README.md

 This is the source and schema for a homemade analog clock I've made.
 The code is based on [this](https://github.com/leonvandenbeukel/3D-7-Segment-Digital-Clock/blob/master/3D-7-Segment-Digital-Clock.ino).

 In daylight it's not very bright.
-To control the clock you can use a bluetooth terminal of your choice.
+To control the clock you can use a bluetooth terminal of your choice (I'm working on an app).

 ## Hardware